 Visa for teaching English Taiwan

-As mentioned earlier, to legally teach English in Taiwan, you will need the correct type of visa and a work permit.
+To legally teach English in Taiwan, you will need the correct type of visa and a work permit.
 For most teachers, this falls into two categories – a work visa or a working holiday visa for Taiwan.

 If you’re applying for a work visa, this will most likely be done before you leave your home country, after receiving a job offer.
 This is often the easiest way, as the school who you will be working for will sponsor your visa and help you with all of the required documents.